swiftlang/swift/README.md

 #### Build Products

 All of the build products are placed in `swift-source/build/${TOOL}-${MODE}/${PRODUCT}-${PLATFORM}/`.
-If macOS swift with Ninja in DebugAssert mode was built, all of the products would be in `swift-source/build/Ninja-DebugAssert/swift-macosx-x86_64/`.
+If macOS Swift with Ninja in DebugAssert mode was built, all of the products would be in `swift-source/build/Ninja-DebugAssert/swift-macosx-x86_64/`.
 It helps to save this directory as an environment variable for future use.